NeugebauerLab/PABPN1_phosphorylation/README.md

  Readlengths and coverage for LRS data

 # Citation
-If you use or dicusss any of this code please cite manuscript.
+If you use or dicusss any of this code please cite out manuscript.